The Never-Ending Circle: An Observation from God’s Ordained

-24 sixth-graders, sitting in circle, converse, laugh, and engage with each other while waiting for a class to begin.
-Quietly alone and among them sits KJ plugging his nose and mouth as if preparing to plunge into a pool to cleanse himself.
+24 sixth-graders, sitting in a circle, converse, laugh, and engage with each other while waiting for a class to begin.
+JK sits quietly alone and among them, plugging his nose and mouth as if preparing to plunge into a pool to cleanse himself.
 Does he think he stinks?

-The teacher begins by asking the whole group to break off into pairs, KJ with Adrian.
+The teacher asks the whole group to break off into pairs, KJ with Adrian.
 Things improve.
 She smiles and engages with the one who thinks he stinks.
-For now there’s a classmate, partner, friend for five minutes.
+For five minutes now, there’s a classmate, partner, or friend.
 The stink is gone, replaced with a wonderfully infectious grin.

 Don’t worry KJ I won’t let you jump.
 I’ve stopped you before and I will do it again because God ordained us to be together.
 For Jesus said: